Making Money Make Change 2023

-- Do you want to explore how different aspects of identity affect your relationship and access to wealth, such as race, gender, sexuality, and ability?
+- Do you want to explore how different aspects of identity affect your relationship and access to wealth, such as race, gender, sexuality, religion, and ability?

 - Are you seeking a supportive community of peers and allies with whom to be engaged with these questions over the long term?

 - Do you want to amplify your impact by working collectively with other young people with wealth toward an equitable distribution of wealth, land, and power?

 - Are you ready to stop trying to hide your class privilege and start leveraging it for economic, racial, and social justice?

 If you answered yes to any of these questions, then MMMC is for you!
 Conference organizers and workshop presenters from various class backgrounds participate in the retreat; however, this is not a gathering designed for those who deal with these issues solely from a professional viewpoint or who work with young donors in a financial or fundraising capacity.